Bloody Benders: Deaths and disappearances

-In May 1871, the body of a man named Jones, whose skull had been crushed and throat cut, was discovered in Drum Creek.
-The owner of the Drum Creek claim was suspected, but no action was taken.
+In May 1871, the body of a man named Jones was discovered in Drum Creek with a cut throat and crushed skull.
+The owner of the Drum Creek claim was suspected but no action was taken.
 In February 1872, the bodies of two men were found with the same injuries as Jones.
 By 1873, reports of missing people who had passed through the area had become so common that travelers began to avoid the trail.

-The area was already widely known for "horse thieves and villains”, and vigilance committees often "arrested" some for the disappearances, only for them to be later released by the authorities.
+The area was already widely known for "horse thieves and villains", and vigilance committees often "arrested" some for the disappearances, only for them to be later released by the authorities.
 Many innocent men under suspicion were also run out of the county by these committees.

 Downfall

 In the winter of 1872, George Newton Longcor left Independence, Kansas with his infant daughter Mary Ann to resettle in Iowa; they were never seen again.
 In the spring of 1873, Longcor's former neighbor, Dr. William Henry York, went looking for them and questioned homesteaders along the trail.
 York reached Fort Scott, and on March 9 began the return journey to Independence, but never arrived.

-York had two brothers: Ed York living in Fort Scott, and Colonel Alexander M. York, a Civil War veteran, lawyer, and member of the Kansas State Senate from Independence who, in November 1872, had been instrumental in exposing U.S. Senator Samuel C. Pomeroy's bribery of state legislators in his bid for re-election.
-Both knew of William's travel plans and, when he failed to return, an all-out search began for the missing doctor.
-Colonel York, leading a company of some 50 men, questioned every traveler along the trail and visited all the area homesteads.
+York had two brothers: Ed York living in Fort Scott and Colonel Alexander M. York, a Civil War veteran, lawyer, and member of the Kansas State Senate from Independence.
+Both knew of William's travel plans and, when he failed to return, began a search for the missing doctor.
+Colonel York, leading a company of some fifty men, questioned every traveler along the trail and visited all the area homesteads.

-On March 28, 1873, Colonel York arrived at the Benders' inn with a Mr. Johnson, explaining to them that his brother had gone missing and asked if they had seen him.
+On March 28, 1873, Colonel York arrived at the Benders' inn with a Mr. Johnson, explaining that his brother had gone missing and asking if they had seen him.
 They admitted Dr. York had stayed with them and suggested the possibility that he had run into trouble with Indians.
 Colonel York agreed that this was possible and remained for dinner.
-On April 3, Colonel York returned to the inn with armed men after being informed that a woman had fled from the inn after Elvira Bender had threatened her with knives.
+On April 3, Colonel York returned to the inn with armed men after learning that a woman had fled the inn after Elvira Bender had threatened her with knives.
 Elvira allegedly could not understand English, while the younger Benders denied the claim.

-When York repeated the claim, Elvira became enraged, said the woman was a witch who had cursed her coffee, and ordered the men to leave her house, revealing for the first time that "her sense of the English language" was much better than was let on.
+When York repeated the claim, Elvira became enraged, saying the woman was a witch who had cursed her coffee and ordered the men to leave her house, revealing for the first time that "her sense of the English language" was much better than was let on.
 Before York left, Kate asked him to return alone the following Friday night, and she would use her clairvoyant abilities to help him find his brother.
-The men with York were convinced the Benders and a neighboring family, the Roaches, were guilty and wanted to hang them all, but York insisted that evidence must be found.
+The men with York were convinced that the Benders and a neighboring family, the Roaches, were guilty and wanted to hang them all, but York insisted that evidence must be found.